 Employee Gifts and Staff Engagement – The statistics to back up corporate gifting

 You know that promotional products aren’t only for external marketing.
-A recent study by the PPAI (Promotional Product Association International) has reported that US brands are spending $4.3 billion on employee relations and gift-type products.
+The PPAI (Promotional Product Association International) conducted a study to investigate how brands use promotional products in the workplace.
+This study revealed that US brands are spending $4.3 billion on employee relations and gift-type products.
 They recognise the link between employee gifts and staff engagement.
-They’re betting big money on it.
+So, they’re betting big money on it.

-Promotional products and the younger workforce
+Promotional products and the millennial workforce

-The millennial age group is more aware of global issues as a result of being constantly connected to media.
-The never-ending stream of biased messaging and advertisement has fostered distrust towards government and business motives.
-Of the most commonly used advertising channels, print, is the least effective when trying to capture the millennial consumer.
+The millennial age group is more aware of global issues thanks to their near-constant media exposure.
+The never-ending stream of biased messaging and advertisements has fostered distrust towards government and business motives.
+It is at a point that the most commonly used advertising channel – print – is now the least effective at capturing the millennial consumer.

 Studies have shown that almost every single millennial has received a promotional product in their life – approximately 30% have received between one and five promotional products in the last six months.

 So why does promotional product marketing do so well with this demographic?

 Effective branded merchandise fits seamlessly into day-to-day life.